StephenMiller153029/recipe_website/README.md

 # This is a simple HTML only website with two total recipes including ingredients, steps, and images.
 The site has 3 total pages including the main index.
-The non-main pages have each have a button redirecting to the main page as well.
+The non-main pages each have a button redirecting to the main page as well.